amckennafoster/nbidata/docs/upload/upload.md

 Leave as Open Access.
 Do not upload anything that would fall under the other categories unless the NBI Committee decides to start doing this.

 ## Licenses
-Paste in what the Wrangler provided.
+Paste in what the Wrangler provided if not CC 4.0.
 The recommended license is Creative Commons Attribution 4.0.
 This allows maximum reusability and requires users to cite this upload.
 For more information on the world of open data licenses see [Specifications & Technical Details](https://nantucketbiodiversity.github.io/NBIdigitalrepo/specs/).

 ## Grants
 Ignore unless the Wrangler notes that the work was funded by large grant funding institutions that might be on the available list.